 - Never keep your card and PIN in the same place.

 From time to time, the credit union receives reports of compromised cards or notices patterns in reported card fraud that point to particular areas or merchants.
 When this happens, we may make the difficult decision to block all or some transactions from these sources in the interest of protecting the credit union and its members from unnecessary risk.
-Because of high levels of fraud in New York, New Jersey, Florida, and California, only pin based transactions will be authorized in these areas.
+Because of high levels of fraud in California, Colorado, Florida, New York, New Jersey, North Carolina, and Michigan, only pin-based transactions will be authorized in these areas.
 Online transactions to these states will not be affected.
-Out of country transactions will also be declined when a PIN is not used.
+Out-of-country transactions will also be declined when a PIN is not used.

 The credit union will never ask you for your account or card number unless you call us first.
 Our credit card processor, however, will sometimes ask you to verify your address when they call about strange activity on your account.
-If you receive a call from someone asking for information that you don’t know if you should give, hang up and call us.
+If you receive a call from someone asking for information that you are uncertain about giving, hang up and call us.
 We can verify if the call is legit before you give up any possibly compromising personal information.